GeoJSON Formatter

 Tips & common pitfalls

-features, make sure the last one doesn't have a comma after its closing brace.
+features, make sure the last entry has no comma after its closing brace.

 Troubleshooting

-This means your input isn't valid JSON.
-The error message usually includes a line and column number.
-Check for missing quotes around property names, unclosed brackets, or those pesky trailing commas.
+The input isn't valid JSON.
+The browser's error usually names a position; check for missing quotes around keys, unclosed brackets, smart quotes, or trailing commas.

 The "Download" button isn't working for a huge file.

-Very large files (200 MB+) can sometimes hit browser-specific limits for "Blob" URLs.
-If the download fails, try clicking "Minify" first to reduce the string size, then use "Copy" and paste it into a local text editor like VS Code or Sublime Text.
+Very large files (200 MB+) can hit browser limits for Blob URLs.
+Click Minify first to shrink the string, then Copy and paste into a local editor like VS Code.

 Does formatting change the actual coordinate values?